 - When the minerals are micronized around six times, the particles are larger and light to medium coverage can be obtained.

 - When the minerals are micronized around twelve times, the particles will be smaller and provide fuller coverage.

 For the color to provide bold payoff, the makeup must be finely milled so the minerals can sit closer together, resulting in a more highly pigmented look.
 Of course, it is always possible to layer the makeup to create deeper color payoff.

 If you're considering taking the plunge and trying mineral makeup on for size, there is an array of options when it comes to mineral eyeshadows.

-Bare Escentuals, the company behind bareMinerals, is the pioneer in bringing mineral makeup to the cosmetics industry and they have a variety of eyeshadow products, including the newer pressed version of mineral eyeshadows.
+Bare Escentuals (now owned by Shisheido), the company behind bareMinerals, is the pioneer in bringing mineral makeup to the cosmetics industry and they have a variety of eyeshadow products, including the newer pressed version of mineral eyeshadows.
 Pressed palette quads, loose mineral eyeshadows, and cream shadows offering a shine to the lid are all available.
 From nude and natural shadows to more fun colors such as green and blue, Bare Minerals doesn't skip a shade of the rainbow when it comes to playing up your lids.

-For a more budget friendly option, e.l.f.
-Cosmetics (eyes, lips, face) also offers their own version of mineral eyeshadows.
-They include pressed eyeshadow, loose powder, and a waterproof shadow liner in their range of mineral eyeshadow options.
-A variety of shades are available from neutral shades to pops of color such as lilac and brilliant shades of blue.
+For a more budget friendly option, Alima Pure also offers their own version of mineral eyeshadows.
+The product is a loose mineral powder that comes in three finishes, including Lumious Shimmer, Pearluster, and Satin Matte.
+A variety of shades are available from neutral shades to pops of color such as brilliant shades of blue.